radiantlogic-v8/documentation-new/documentation/configuration/identity-views/joins.md

 1. From the Control Panel > Setup > Directory Namespace > Namespace design, select the location of the node where you want to configure the join.

 1. On the OBJECT BUILDER tab on the right, select the Object option from the **+ADD COMPONENT** drop-down menu.
+If your main view is an LDAP proxy, you must click ADD PRIMARY OBJECT first before adding the secondary object(s).

   	![Add Component](Media/add-component.jpg)